 The Iceologist: How do customer expectations differ at a restaurant owned by a celebrity chef?

-landmarc is like home away home.
-Guests can have a great meal with top quality food and a nice bottle of wine for a reasonable price. landmarc’s not your typical celebrity chef restaurant.
+landmarc is like a home away from home.
+Guests can have a great meal with top-quality food and a nice bottle of wine for a reasonable price. landmarc’s not your typical celebrity chef restaurant.

 The Iceologist: You have 2 of our ice machine subscriptions.
 Why did you choose Easy Ice and how did you find out about us?

 Red: Peter (Operations Manager) did his research and found Easy Ice.
 Your ice machine program has been the best thing ever!
 We’re busy all the time and if an ice machine goes down, it’s a big deal.
 We’re serving 800-1200 customers per day and I can’t be without ice.
 I don’t have to stress ever about ice anymore!
 When we have any problems, your techs take care of it quickly.

 The Iceologist: Have subscriptions simplified your operations over owning ice machines?

 Red: By so much — you cannot imagine!

 The Iceologist: What’s landmarc’s most popular icy cocktail?

 Red: This season customers are gravitating towards rose sangria and Kentucky root.
 Root liquor, bourbon, old-school drinks with a twist (and plenty of ice).